xdsb1989/J2EE_DEMOs/README.md

-While start the project on server, then open th
+While start the project on server, then open the Task_UI.html.